Skip to content

 Compare thatched roof home insurance

-Comparing quotes with MoneySuperMarket is the quickest and easiest way to find cover for your thatched roof property.
 Just tell us a bit about yourself, your home and the cover you need, and we’ll search the market for quotes that meet your requirements.
-Once you find the one you want, just click through to finalise your purchase and you’ll be covered.
+However, you might find that only a limited number of insurers will cover your thatched roof property.
+To find the right cover, you should contact specialist insurers directly.

 Author